 3. Uneed

 Uneed spotlights design-focused SaaS projects with daily homepage rotations and a curated email roundup.
-The curation emphasises polished visuals, clear onboarding, and tangible differentiation in crowded categories.
+The curation emphasizes polished visuals, clear onboarding, and tangible differentiation in crowded categories.

 - Submission windows open periodically, and paid scheduling lets teams secure a specific date when available.